 You can configure social media plug-ins for your captive portal that allow guest users to log in to your wireless network with a social media account.
-Supported platforms include Facebook, Twitter, Instagram, LinkedIn, and Foursquare.
+Supported platforms include Facebook, Twitter, LinkedIn, Foursquare, and Okta.
 You can only configure the plug-ins that are selected for the portal.

 When a guest user logs in to a captive portal, they use their social media credentials.
 Based on their opt-in or opt-out settings. you can also collect certain types of social media profile data for analytics reports.